g4brielvs/valentina/README.md

 python manage.py createsuperuser
 ```

-### In case you are turning off the _debug mode_
+### Generate static files for WhiteNoise

-If you are going to run the app with `DEBUG=False` first you will have to set the stage for your static files:
+We serve static files through [WhiteNoise](http://whitenoise.evans.io), so you might have to run:

 ```
 python manage.py collectstatic